emkelley/emk.dev/content/articles/deploy-node-api-digital-ocean.md

 tags: ['hosting', 'api', 'express', 'nodejs', 'digital-ocean']
 ---

-## Getting Started
-At the top of the page, you should see a green Create button.
-Click on that and then click the Droplets option.

 ## Creating a Droplet
-I'm not going to go too in-depth in this section, but some general guidelines to follow when creating your Droplet:
+I'm not going to go too in-depth in this section, but some general guidelines to follow when creating your Droplet on Digital Ocean.
+Log into the dashboard and click on the green Create button in the top right.
 1. Pick a region that is geographically close to to your users.
 For example if your users primarily live in Germany, pick the Frankfurt region instead of something like San Francisco.
 2. A general rule is that you should pick the newest Ubuntu LTS available unless your app require features found in non-LTS releases.
 3. Unless you are anticipating a lot of traffic, the $6/mo Regular should be fine to start.
 If you plan to run multiple apps off of the same Droplet, consider bumping up to the $12/mo Regular option.